 “Luckily Emmerson came in,” Moti said, adding that there is now more comfort around the safety of assets in Zimbabwe, with insurance companies reducing their fees as fears over expropriation ease.
 It also helped smooth things for the Moti Group, which had run into trouble with Mugabe’s administration over the ownership of a chrome project, after it had already spent $200 million on the operation, he said.

-The company is now planning to boost production at its African Chrome Fields Ltd. unit through the use of small-scale artisanal miners.
 “We will provide them with some additional equipment and safety gear, and pick up the product with our trucks, where we will pay them cash,” Moti said.
 His company has been involved for three years in the mine and employs close to 1,400 people.

 African Chrome Fields currently mines about 30,000 metric tons of chrome ore a month, which it sends to its smelter in South Africa.
 It plans to increase that to 65,000 tons by October, and, if its artisanal miner program works, could boost that to 140,000 tons, said Moti, dressed in black in his office near South Africa’s financial center of Sandton.